 Logistics and Warehousing | Automatic identification and labeling applications enhance large-scale logistics business efficiency. |

-India's industry is growing due to growing e-commerce, enhancing digitalization, and expanding retail acceptance.
+India's industry is growing due to growing e-commerce, enhanced digitalization, and expanding retail acceptance.
 Online giants like Flipkart, Amazon India, and other e-players are creating demand for label and barcode printers for warehouse and logistics management.

 The supermarket and quick-service restaurant businesses are gradually depending on thermal receipt printers to make billing hassle-free.
 Drug packaging, as well as hospital records in the pharmaceutical and drug businesses, need it.
 Government initiatives towards digitalization, supplemented by growing indigenous manufacturing capacity and foreign investment, make India a developing hub for thermal printing solutions.